open-aac/openaac.org/photos.md

 <p>
 Many people have never seen someone actually using AAC.
 When people are first introduced to AAC, it can be hard to understand just how many different ways AAC can be used.
-Additionally, AAC coverage isn't common, and when people do go to write about AAC use, they often have access to few (if any) images of real-world AAC users.
+Additionally, AAC news coverage isn't common, and when people do go to write about AAC use, they often have access to few (if any) images of real-world AAC users.
 This shortage of accessible materials can make it harder to raise awareness of the diversity of